24 March 2009

 • WritersWeekly.com: Angela Hoy’s site with lots of great articles, but especially helpful are the forums, namely “Whispers and Warnings,” which tells you which clients to avoid.

 There are really lots of writing sites I love, but these are the absolute best, IMHO.
-Be sure to check out the “writers” section in my links for more suggestions.
+I also have favorite writing books, which you can see in the writing section of my Amazon store.

 Now I’m not saying you should read all of these straight-through before you dive into freelance writing, but a quick look around them will certainly help you get a feel for the business.
 All of these are great to keep coming back to again and again whenever you need a particular piece of info, advice, etc., so be sure to bookmark!